The Most Delicious Smoke Flavors

 What Kind Of Wood For Your Grill?

 Soaked wood chips take longer to smoke and dry chips reach a smoking point faster than soaked ones.
+Choose the type of wood depending on the wood flavor profile you want to achieve with your smoked pork shoulder, or with other smoking meat.

 Which Flavor For Smoking?